Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 You do not hand your keys
 to strangers.

-Small laugh.
+…

-That is it.
+That’s it.
-That is the concept.

-Pause.

-Now.
+That’s the concept!

+…

+Now let’s talk about
-Your digital life is
+what your digital life actually is.

-your phone,
-your laptop,
-your email,
-your money,
-your photos,
+It’s your phone.
+Your laptop.
+Your email.
+Your accounts.
+Your money.
+Your photos.
-your messages.
+Your messages.

-It is your whole routine.
+It’s your whole routine.

-Pause.
+…

-And the so called bad guys
+And the bad guys
 are not always genius hackers
 in a hoodie
 with dramatic music.

-Small laugh.
+…

 Most of them are just
-running the same scams
+running scams
-over and over
 at scale.

+Same trick.
+New person.

+All day.

+…

 They are not looking for
 the smartest person.

 They are looking for
-the tired person.
-The rushed person.
-The distracted person.

-Pause.
+someone tired.
+Someone rushed.
+Someone distracted.

+And that is why
+this matters!

+…

 So here is the foundation.